PX4/PX4-user_guide/en/concept/flight_modes.md

 # Flight Modes (Developers)

-Flight modes are special operational states that control how the autopilot responds to user input and controls vehicle movement.
+Modes ("flight modes", "drive modes", and so on) are special operational states that control how the autopilot responds to user input and controls vehicle movement.
 They are loosely grouped into _manual_, _assisted_ and _auto_ modes, based on the level/type of control provided by the autopilot.
 The pilot transitions between flight modes using switches on the remote control or with a ground control station.

-Flight modes can be implemented in the PX4 flight stack running on the flight controller, or as PX4 ROS 2 modes running on a companion computer.
+Modes can be implemented as [PX4 internal modes](#px4-internal-modes) running on the flight controller, or as [PX4 external (ROS2) modes](#px4-external-modes) running on a companion computer.
-From an external perspective (MAVLink/GCS), the origin of a mode is indistinguishable.
+From the perspective of a ground station (MAVLink), the origin of a mode is indistinguishable.

-This topic links to documentation for the supported modes, compares PX4 FC and ROS2 modes, provides implementation hints, and provides an overview of PX4 modes can be used with MAVLink.
+This topic links to documentation for the supported modes, compares PX4 internal and external modes, provides implementation hints, and provides an overview of how PX4 modes can be used with MAVLink.

-## Supported Flight Modes
+## Supported Modes

-Not all flight modes are available (or makes sense), on all vehicle types, and some modes behave differently on different vehicle types.
+Not all modes are available (or makes sense), on all vehicle types, and some modes behave differently on different vehicle types.

-Flight mode documentation for the modes running on the flight controller are listed below:
+Mode documentation for the PX4 internal modes are listed below:

 - [Flight Modes (Multicopter)](../flight_modes_mc/index.md)
 - [Flight Modes (Fixed-Wing)](../flight_modes_fw/index.md)